jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

-Since GSS is an abstraction layer of possibly many different storage locations, downloading (and uploading) a file is a little more intricate than it might seem at first: On the one hand, we do not want to download the file directly from the GSS service (since that would mean that the file takes a detour from its original location via the machine hosting GSS), which requires direct communication with the storage location and its API.
+Since GSS is an abstraction layer of possibly many different storage locations, downloading (and uploading) a file is a little more intricate than it might seem at first: On the one hand, we do not want to download the file directly from the GSS service (since that would mean that the file has to take a detour from its original location via the machine hosting GSS to us, which will slow things down especially for bigger files).
+This requires direct communication with the storage location and its API.
 But on the other hand, GSS is all about replacing the need to juggle different storage APIs with a single abstraction API.
-The solution to this problem is simple: We only ask GSS about _how_ to handle a certain file (i.e., what kind of request to make to what URL), and then use GSS's response to perform the download directly with the storage location.
+In contrast, getting the `resourceInformation` object for a GSS ID is nothing more than a simple SOAP call to the GSS webservice itself (see `get_resource_information()`).The solution to this problem is simple: We only ask GSS about _how_ to handle a certain file (i.e., what kind of request to make to what URL), and then use GSS's response to perform the download directly from the storage location.

 So let's ask GSS about the GSS ID we received in the input parameter `gss_ID`:
 ```